Bis(monoacylglycero)phosphate

 Figure 1.
 Structural comparison of bis(monacylglycero)phosphate and phosphatidylglycerol

-Although there has been a school of thought to the effect that the fatty acids are esterified to position sn-1 and sn-1′ in the native molecule with the latter structure undergoing rapid acyl migration when subjected to most extraction and isolation procedures, biosynthetic studies now suggest that this is unlikely.
-There is a confirmatory report that the 2,2′-dioleoyl form rather than the more stable sn‑3,3′‑isomer is essential for the function of BMP in cholesterol metabolism in lysosomes.
+There has been doubt in the literature as to the positional distributions of the fatty acids and there was a school of thought to the effect that the fatty acids were esterified to position sn-2 and sn-2′ in the native molecule, as determined by 1H NMR spectroscopy with chiral shift reagents, with the latter structure undergoing rapid acyl migration when subjected to most extraction and isolation procedures.
+Biosynthetic studies now suggest that this is unlikely.
+There is a report that the 2,2′-dioleoyl form rather than the more stable sn‑3,3′‑isomer is essential for the function of BMP in cholesterol metabolism in lysosomes.

 Possible isomerization of bis(monacylglycero)phosphate